 Through our curriculum, the Gospel Project for Kids, we take children on a Christ-centered, chronological journey through Scripture.
 Your children will discover how the gospel unfolds from Genesis through Revelation.
 They engage through story, activities, scripture memorization, and prayer.
 Each week, we send families lesson overviews and valuable links so that parents can engage with their children to prepare them for the coming Sunday's lesson.
-As well we provide links to our weekly teaching videso for families who perfer to worship at home at this time and also a link to Gospel Project @Home to use after the Sunday lesson.
+As well we provide links to our weekly teaching videos for families and also a link to Gospel Project @Home to use after the Sunday lesson.

 For more resources to help you prepare your children for this Sunday's lessons you can visit the JAMES NORTH KIDS FaceBook page.